johncoles/hassio-addons/hassio_cloudflareipupdater/README.md

 {
     "zone": "yourdomain.com",
     "host": "sub.yourdomain.com",
-    "email": "hello@yourdomain.com",
-    "api": "yourAPIkeyFromCloudflare"
+    "api": "YourAPITokenFromCloudflare"
 }
 ```

-You should add this in your automations.yaml:
+An example to add to your automations.yaml:

 ```
 - id: cloudflare-updater